Madhya Pradesh

 Aims

-- Undertake a rapid review of the State Illness Assistance Fund (SIAF) in relation to its objectives
+- Undertake a rapid review of the State Illness Assistance Fund (SIAF) in relation to its stated objectives

 Method